Hue City Seen Through Native Eyes

 KTV: When you have a weekend off, how do you like to spend your free time?

 Mr Anh: Hue is a very green city.
 There are lots of parks and streets are often lined with trees.
 This is especially true in the Old Town where you can turn a corner and suddenly be faced with a beautiful pond covered in Lotus flowers.
 I love to take things slowly, find a quiet spot and relax with a coffee and good book.

 A destination not to be missed, Hue has so much to offer aside from the typical tourist hotspots.
 The atmosphere and pace of life is addictive and we encourage everyone to make it part of your trip to Vietnam!

-For bookings and more information on Hue, email us at [email protected], or contact us via the person in the yellow box below.
+For bookings and more information on Hue, email us at [email protected].